rodrigo-sntg/pokerhand/README.md

 This project is a poker hand evaluator written in Java using Maven for dependency management and build.
 The evaluator determines the best poker hand from a given list of cards.

+## Poker Hand Rankings

+In this application, poker hands are evaluated based on traditional poker hand rankings.
+Here is a brief explanation of each hand ranking from highest to lowest:

+1. **Royal Flush**: A, K, Q, J, 10, all of the same suit.
+This is the highest possible hand in poker.
+2. **Straight Flush**: Five consecutive cards of the same suit.
+For example, 9, 8, 7, 6, 5 of hearts.
+3. **Four of a Kind**: Four cards of the same rank.
+For example, four 7s.
+4. **Full House**: Three cards of one rank and two cards of another rank.
+For example, three 8s and two 4s.
+5. **Flush**: Five cards of the same suit, not in sequence.
+For example, A, K, 5, 9, 2 of diamonds.
+6. **Straight**: Five consecutive cards of different suits.
+For example, 8, 7, 6, 5, 4 of mixed suits.
+7. **Three of a Kind**: Three cards of the same rank.
+For example, three 9s.
+8. **Two Pair**: Two cards of one rank and two cards of another rank.
+For example, two 5s and two 3s.
+9. **One Pair**: Two cards of the same rank.
+For example, two Jacks.
+10. **High Card**: If no one has any of the above hands, the highest card wins.
+For example, a hand with K, Q, 7, 5, 3 where the King is the highest card.

+### How the Evaluator Works

+The application evaluates the hand of poker cards provided to it and determines the best possible hand according to the rankings listed above.
+The hand evaluator uses a series of strategy patterns to identify the highest-ranking hand from the given cards.

 ## Project Structure

 The project follows the Maven standard structure: